Kleinian group

 In mathematics, a Kleinian group is a discrete subgroup of the group of orientation-preserving isometries of hyperbolic 3-space H^{3}.
 The latter, identifiable with PSL(2, C), is the quotient group of the 2 by 2 complex matrices of determinant 1 by their center, which consists of the identity matrix and its product by −1.
 PSL(2, C) has a natural representation as orientation-preserving conformal transformations of the Riemann sphere, and as orientation-preserving conformal transformations of the open unit ball B^{3} in R^{3}.
 The group of Möbius transformations is also related as the non-orientation-preserving isometry group of H^{3}, PGL(2, C).
 So, a Kleinian group can be regarded as a discrete subgroup acting on one of these spaces.

 History

-The theory of general Kleinian groups was founded by Klein (1883) and Poincaré (1883), who named them after Felix Klein.
+The theory of general Kleinian groups was founded by Felix Klein and Henri Poincaré, who named them after Felix Klein.
 The special case of Schottky groups had been studied a few years earlier, in 1877, by Friedrich Schottky.